25/07/2022 • 12 min read

 • In what other ways does Kognity represent a whole new approach?

 Before Kognity, you tended to see products that would offer comprehensive solutions from a content point of view, but they lacked the ability to benchmark student progress in a simple and easily understood way.
-Kognity is all about simplifying the lives of both teachers and students, and allowing learning to be accelerated in a whole new educational experience.
+Kognity is all about simplifying the lives of both teachers and students, allowing learning to be accelerated in a whole new educational experience.
 The Kognity platform resolves a lot of pain and frustration for educators.

 Kognity Cofounder and CEO Hugo Wernhoff